sophiasoares/employee-profile/README.md

 ## 🏛️ Architecture Decisions

-I designed this system with simplicity and maintainability in mind.
-Here's how I approached the key architectural choices:

-### Overall Architecture
 - I chose Angular, Spring Boot and Supabase as tech stack because I am familiar with them and they are easy to use.
 - In the backend I implemented clean separation with controllers, services, and repositories (the flow goes: controller -> service -> repository -> database)
 - Used JPA/Hibernate to help me create the database schema and object-relational mapping